C1 Advanced Use of English Format

 CAE Use of English Forum

-Hey, did you know you can chat to other students and teachers about the Use of English paper in my new CAE Use of English forum.
+Hey, did you know you can chat to other students and teachers about the Use of English paper in my new CAE forum.
 You can read what other candidates say as well as contribute your own resources and strategies.
 You can even start completely new discussion topics.
-If you want to contribute to this forum, sign up here, I'd love to see you inside!
+If you want to contribute to this forum and get access to loads more video tutorials and resources, sign up here, I'd love to see you inside!

 Our C1 Advanced (CAE) Use of English Video Course has been rated 4.5/5 STARS!
 You can get it for a 90% DISCOUNT by clicking one of the links on this page.